mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 > "...organizational metrics when applied to data ... were statistically significant predictors of failure-proneness."

-What were these "organizational metrics" that they collected?
+But what were these "organizational metrics" that they collected?
 How did these metrics speak towards software failure proneness?
 And does this mean that _code_ can be analyzed to see where _organizations_ need to change?

 _The following table has been adapted from the article, with the descriptions expanded for clarity and context.
 Low failure rate is is good, high failure rate is bad._